FAQs

 unclear speech persisting past expected ages

-a big gap between what the child understands vs. what they can say
+a large gap between what the child understands vs. what they can say

 More specific signs: